martintripoloni/CompleteExample/README.md

 * Import the Postman Environment -> Solution Items -> Eyrus Challenge.postman_environment.json

 * Import the Postman Collection -> Solution Items -> Eyrus Challenge.postman_collection.json

+* I added some comments in the code to clarify my assumptions about the scope of this challenge.